lispyclouds/contajners/doc/002-general-guidelines.md

              :method :get})
 ```

-More examples of low level calls:
+More examples of low level calls (these are not experimental, just here to demo the low level API interactions):
 ```clojure
 ;; Ping the server
 (rt/request {:client (rt/client "unix:///var/run/docker.sock" {})